-First, you learned the TRUTH about immunity boosting foods.
+First, you learned the TRUTH about immunity supporting foods.

-BOTTOM LINE: There’s not one food, or nutrient, that will boost, or bust, your immune system.
+BOTTOM LINE: There’s not one food, or nutrient, that will support or distract your immune system.
 Research shows that it’s an overall pattern of eating that makes a difference in supporting your immune system.

 Then you learned what foods can promote a healthy immune system.